UnnGledje/Portfolio-Project-/README.md

 # 1.
  To build the thermometer I used a DHT11 sensor that I connected to a RaspberryPi 3b+.
+ A DHT11 is a commonly used digital temperature and humidity sensor.

 # 2.